cancerit/hairpin2/docs/source/guide.md

 It is recommended to read [Quickstart](#quickstart-target) prior to reading the guide.
 ```

-Given a VCF, and alignment files for the relevant samples of that VCF, `hairpin2` will return a VCF with variants flagged as follows:
+Given a VCF, and alignment files for the relevant samples of that VCF, `hairpin2` will return a VCF with variants flagged in the FILTER column as follows:

 :::{list-table}
 :width: 100
 :widths: 15 95
+:header-rows: 1

+*   - FILTER
+    - Description
 *   - **ADF**
     - An implementation and extension of the artefact detection algorithm described in [Ellis et al, 2020](https://www.nature.com/articles/s41596-020-00437-6).
 It detects variants which appear with anomalously regular positional distribution in supporting reads.
 *   - **ALF**